 The Barras is a flea market located in the east end of Glasgow.
 It's one of the best places to buy vintage clothes and accessories, as well as food and drink.

-The Gorbals was once an area that suffered from poverty, but has since been transformed into a hip neighborhood with many great restaurants and cafés.
+The Gorbals was once an area that suffered from poverty, but has since been transformed into a hip neighbourhood with many great restaurants and cafés.
 In fact, it's now considered one of the trendiest areas of town!

 Kelvingrove Park and Argyle Street